Bidthedog/CheckoutKATA/README.md

 Implement the code for a checkout system that handles pricing schemes such as "pineapples cost 50, three pineapples cost 130."

 Implement the code for a supermarket checkout that calculates the total price of a number of items.
 In a normal supermarket, things are identified using Stock Keeping Units, or SKUs.
-In our store, we’ll use individual letters of the alphabet (A, B, C, and so on).
+In our store, weâ€™ll use individual letters of the alphabet (A, B, C, and so on).
 Our goods are priced individually.
-In addition, some items are multi-priced: buy n of them, and they’ll cost you y pence.
-For example, item A might cost 50 individually, but this week we have a special offer: buy three As and they’ll cost you 130.
+In addition, some items are multi-priced: buy n of them, and theyâ€™ll cost you y pence.
+For example, item A might cost 50 individually, but this week we have a special offer: buy three As and theyâ€™ll cost you 130.
 In fact the prices are:

 | SKU  | Unit Price | Special Price |
 | ---- | ---------- | ------------- |